batuhansahann/batuhansahann/README.md

 - **Data Visualization**: Transforming raw data into clear, engaging visual insights.
 - **Data Analysis**: Deriving meaningful patterns from complex datasets.
 - **Machine Learning**: Building predictive models to solve real-world problems.

-I enjoy leveraging various **visualization libraries** to communicate complex information in a simple and accessible way.
+With my background in **statistical analysis** and **programming**, I enjoy leveraging the power of data to drive decision-making and insights.

 ---